Mama June Shannon Pleads With Court To Allow Boyfriend Geno Doak Back In Her Home

 In a comment on Geno’s Instagram post, Mama June confirmed that she and Doak remain in a relationship and that they are very much in love.
 Shannon said that they will go public with their story at some point and that they won’t let anybody break them down or break them up.

 Will the court lift the order restricting contact between Mama June Shannon and Geno Doak?
 Will one, or both, of these reality television personalities end up serving jail time?
-People will be quite curious to see what comes next with this case.
+People will be quite curious to see what comes next in this case.